War of the Fifth Coalition: Austrian army and strategy

 Austria built the largest army in its nation's history, though its fighting quality was hampered by numerous factors.
 The men were conscripted from across the Austrian Empire and included Austrians, Hungarians, Czechs, Poles, Croats and Serbs; some, including the Hungarians, did not enthusiastically support their Austrian rulers.
-Conscription focussed on the lower classes of society and the private soldiers, most of the non-commissioned officers, and many junior officers were illiterate.
+Conscription focused on the lower classes of society and the private soldiers, most of the non-commissioned officers, and many junior officers were illiterate.
 The army was well drilled in massed column formations which were effective against cavalry but vulnerable to artillery fire, which hampered it in some battles of the campaign.
 The regular infantry were thought too slow-witted to be trained in skirmishing; this role had traditionally been filled by grenzer light infantry units, but their quality declined since the potential conflicts with the Ottoman Empire ended.
 The deficiency was only partly remedied by recently created volunteer jäger units.

 The Austrian militia, the Landwehr, were intended as a home defence force but were moved to serve with the field army.
 The force was equipped with second rate weapons, were poorly trained, and forbidden to accept officers from the landowning classes, leading to poor leadership.
 They were used later in the war as cannon fodder to divert French fire.
 The Austrian cavalry was of reasonably good quality, though in 1809 it was hampered by large numbers of its horses being only partly trained.
 The artillery was not as dynamic as in some contemporary armies, being placed under infantry commanders in the field and lacking proper horse artillery to manoeuvre quickly.
 The Austrian army was supposed to be supplied by a large wagon train, which restricted its manoeuvrability.
 Its senior officers were appointed based on aristocratic backgrounds and seniority, rather than ability; this led to elderly generals – the average being 63.
 The field commander, Archduke Charles, was unable to dismiss any of his commanders.
 He favoured doctrine over flexibility and expected his generals to follow a guide he had published in 1806.